Terengganuan Malays

-Terengganuan Malays have a distinct cultural, historical and linguistic identity from the rest of the Malay ethnic group in the country, especially their spoken language, which is somewhat mutually unintelligible to West Coast Peninsular Malaysian Malay speakers.
-Terengganu Malays also have a strong state identity and they used to have their own independent sultanate which still exists today but became part of Malaya (later Malaysia).
-Terengganuans, along with the Kelantanese and Pahangites are considered as Orang Pantai Timur (People of the East Coast) and these three groups have close ties in terms of cultures, languages, history and kinship.
+Terengganuan Malays have maintained their own distinct culture, historical and linguistic identity from other Malays in the country.
+The most notable distinction is their spoken language, which is partially or mutually unintelligible to varieties of Malay in other parts of Malaysia.
+Terengganuans, along with the Kelantanese and Pahangites are considered as Orang Pantai Timur (People of the East Coast) due to their historical, cultural, linguistic and geographical proximity.

 Etymology

 There are several theories on the origin of the name 'Terengganu'.
 One theory attributes the name's origin to terang ganu, Malay for 'bright rainbow'.
 Another story, said to have been originally narrated by the ninth Sultan of Terengganu, Baginda Omar, tells of a party of hunters from Pahang roving and hunting in the area of what is now southern Terengganu.
 One of the hunters spotted a big animal fang lying on the ground.
 A fellow party member asked to which animal did the fang belong.
 The hunter, not knowing which animal, simply answered taring anu (Malay: 'fang of something').
 The party later returned to Pahang with a rich hoard of game, fur and sandalwood, which impressed their neighbours.
 They asked the hunters where did they source their riches, to which they replied, from the land of taring anu, which later evolved into Terengganu.
 Terengganu was called Trangkanu (Thai: ตรังกานู) by the Siamese when it was under their influence.

 Terengganuan Malays usually refer to themselves as Oghang Tranung, Teganu, Ganung or Ganu.